ecetiner87/MyLibrary/README.md

 * Download "Bibliophile.exe" to any folder on your PC.

-* You should have JRE 1.6.0 at minimum.
+* You should have latest Java Runtime Environment.

 ### Execution of Application